Amandatec/amandatec/README.md

 ## 🚀 About me

-👩‍💻 I´m currently developing projetcts in Javascript with nodejs and react.
+👩‍💻I'm currently working on projects in Javascript with Node.js and React.

-International experience for 13 years woking in cruise ships, living daily with international crewmembers and guests .
-I have great experience with customer service for national and international clients, I´m resilient , and I have good teamwork skills.
+During my 13 years of international experience on cruise ships, I interacted daily with international crew members and guests, providing extensive customer service to national and international clients.
+I am able to handle challenges and overcome obstacles, and I have strong teamwork skills.

-Passionate about providing the best guest experience  and learning in daily basis about language and technology.
+I am passionate about providing the best guest experience, and I enjoy continually learning about language and technology."

 ## 🛠Techs & Tools